-Turkey detains dozens after Ankara bomb attack
+Turkey detains 90 people over suspected PKK links after Ankara bomb attack

 Photos: Turkey’s capital hit by suicide blast

-At least 12 other suspected PKK members were rounded up in a separate operation in five provinces, Yerlikaya wrote on X, the social media platform.
+Yerlikaya said that 928 people were arrested for possessing illegal arms, while 67 others were taken into custody for having suspected links to the PKK.
+State-run Anadolu agency later increased the number of people detained for being suspected PKK members to 90.

-Some 13,400 security personnel took part in the operations, the minister said.
+Some 13,400 security personnel took part in the operations, with more than 1,000 illegal arms seized.

+Al Jazeera’s Sinem Koseoglu said security forces aimed at detaining as many suspects as they could in the operations.

+“This does not mean that all these people are going to be arrested.
+This is just first detention,” she explained, reporting from Istanbul.

 The PKK has led a decades-long armed rebellion in Turkey and is considered a “terrorist” organisation by the United States and the European Union.